yorickpeterse/zen-cms/ROADMAP.md

 ### 0.3 - June 2011

 * Website completely up and running. (!)
-* Translation system for the Javascript used in the backend
+* Translation system for the Javascript used in the backend.
-* Documentation/Userguide online
+* Documentation online.

+### 0.2.6 - May 2011

+* Implement something like Sprockets that can combine CSS/Javascript files and ditch the rather crappy helper Ramaze::Helper::Asset.
+* Add some sort of UI framework making it easier to create modal windows, tables, etc.
+* Improve/overhaul the text editor used in the backend, it's rather basic at the moment.
+* Improve the comment system so that people can save their data in some way (perhaps allow people to register).

 ### 0.2.5 - April 2011

-* Replaced Liquid by a combination of Etanni and a set of plugins
+* Replaced Liquid by a combination of Etanni and a set of plugins.
-* Allow developers to register and load Javascript and CSS files globally
+* Allow developers to register and load Javascript and CSS files globally.
+* Replace all CSS files by Less CSS if this turns out to have an advantage over regular css files. (?)
+* Remove the methods from Settings::Model::Setting that are used to generate the possible values for system settings.
+These should go in a plugin or something similar.

 ### 0.2.4 - March 2011